Coalitions in Repeated Games: Completing the Proof of

-In addition, since $C \in \seccoal$ and $j^*\in \players$, it must be that $C \ne j^*$.
-The inequality above is satisfied for sufficiently high $\delta$, and the argument follows the same steps as that of the analogous part of \Cref{Theorem:NTU}.
+This inequality follows for sufficiently high $\delta$ from the same steps as that of the analogous part of \Cref{Theorem-NTU}.
+Based on the same arguments as in previous cases, the blocking is not profitable for $C$.